andetoya/my_website/content/blogs/_index.md

 title: Lifestyle
 ---

-My blogs about work done in DBS class.
+My blogs about technology and lifestyle.